antimof/UxPlay/README.txt

 AirPlay volume-control attenuates volume (gain) by up to -30dB: the range -30dB:0dB can be rescaled from *Low*:0 (*Low* \< 0), or *Low*:*High*, using the option "`-db _Low_`" or "`-db _Low_:_High_`" (Rescaling is linear in decibels).
+The option `-taper` provides a "tapered" AirPlay volume-control profile some users may prefer.

 The -vsync and -async options also allow an optional positive (or negative) audio-delay adjustment in *milliseconds* for fine-tuning :